-Currently there are approximately 50 Greenville Police officers who have completed 40 hours of training in crisis intervention and learned the art of de-escalation.
-These officers are assigned to different divisions throughout the department and are available to respond to calls for service 24/7.
-These officers utilize specialized training to safely and effectively communicate with persons suffering from mental illness and ensure a safe outcome to a potentially volatile situation.
+Currently there are approximately 140 Greenville Police officers who have completed 40 hours of crisis intervention training and learned de-escalation methods.
+These officers are assigned throughout the department and are available to respond to calls for service 24/7.
+These officers utilize their specialized training to safely and effectively communicate with mentally ill individuals while ensuring a safe outcome to potentially volatile situations.

 Captain Stacey Owens supervises the department’s CIT program.